Updated June 06 2020

 When you hear traders talking about “beating the market”, this is usually the market that they’re referring to.

 The S&P500 is also extremely popular among passive investors because it tends to go up year after year in all by the most troublesome economic times.
 So, by investing passively in an index such as the S&P, you’re considered to be protected from the fortunes of individual companies and are more broadly invested in the entire market.

-In its 93 year history the S&P 500 has had 68 up years.
-During these it has grown by between 0.47% and 43.61%.
+In its 93 year history, the S&P 500 has had 68 up years.
+During these, it has grown by between 0.47% and 43.61%.
 Why is this important to Alpha?
-Because if you’re using the S&P 500 as your benchmark and it grows by 5% in a year, then that 5% is a necessarily part your Alpha calculation.
+Because if you’re using the S&P 500 as your benchmark and it grows by 5% in a year, then that 5% is a necessary part your Alpha calculation.